 Because of habits of bad posture, sitting in zazen, especially for longer periods of time, can be difficult in the beginning.
 A program of yoga or stretching that helps open the hips and builds core strength will make a big difference.
-Click the link for pictures of the 12 stretches described below.

 1 – Place a chair with its back against the wall, so that it won’t move.
 Place a hand on either side of the front edge of the seat.
 Keeping the arms straight, walk back with the feet, until you begin to feel a good stretch in the back of the legs.
 Have the feet parallel.
 If possible, keep the legs straight.
 Distributing your weight between the hands and feet, lengthen the torso so that buttocks move away from hands.
 Lift up with buttocks and ground the heels.
 Front of the rib cage lifts toward the seat.
 Crown of head lengthens toward the chair.
 Be aware of the breathing, keeping it free from belly to neck.

 2 – Sit on the front of a chair.
 This helps put most of the weight on the two “sit bones” so the spine doesn’t become rounded.
 Sit tall and adjust the spine by leaning the trunk forward, lengthening through the crown of the head.
 Stay tall as you come back to the erect position.
 Take the right leg and place it across the left thigh.
 Take ankle and heel with the left hand, and put the right hand over the knee.
 Lift the bent leg and gently rock it to right and left, releasing in the hip jo Keep the trunk erect and breath flowing freely.
 If this becomes easy, place the right foot into the crook of the left elbow, and rock from that position.
 Repeat the same with the left leg.